adriaangraas/CaTE/README.md

 the projected markers.
 SciPy's NLLS solver subsequently looks for geometry parameters that explain the markers.

-CATE is written with flexibility in mind.
+CaTE is written with flexibility in mind.
 The parameters that may be optimized
 are:
  - Geometries: tube locations, detector locations, as well as detector orientations (in roll-pitch-yaw format).
 Geometries can share